lshannon/pi-motion-setup/README.md

 # pi-motion-setup

-This is a simple script to get a blank version of Debian Stretch set up for Motion
+This script is intended for Debian stretch.
+It's intended to get a Raspiberry Pi set up for capturing video.
+It's ideal for keeping an eye on pets that might misbehave when you are not in the room